stavrossk/MeediFier_for_MeediOS/cushane's review: MeediFier vs MoviesFileImporter \ MoviesDataImporter.md

 In version 0.5.5 Enthalpient incorporated MetaDataFolders and MediaFolders so I decided to try it again.
 Rather than just testing it for the sake of testing it, I decided I would do a side-by-side comparison to the MFI/MDI combo I was currently using.
 Here is what I found:

-###MediaFairy:
+###MeediFier:
-98% of trailers were correctly excluded (160/163)
-100% of movie files were imported (491/491)
++98% of trailers were correctly excluded (160/163) +100% of movie files were imported (491/491)
-99% of movies were identified (488/491)
++99% of movies were identified (488/491)
-97% of movies were correctly identified (473/491)
++97% of movies were correctly identified (473/491)
-47 minutes to complete the import
++47 minutes to complete the import
-Errors: 4 filename parsing errors & 1"series tags extractor" error
++Errors: 4 filename parsing errors & 1"series tags extractor" error

 ###MFI/MDI:
-100% of trailers were correctly excluded (163/163)
-99% of movie files were imported (486/491)
++100% of trailers were correctly excluded (163/163) +99% of movie files were imported (486/491)
-91% of movies were identified (444/491)
++91% of movies were identified (444/491)
-84% of movies were correctly identified (408/491)
-113 minutes to complete the import
++84% of movies were correctly identified (408/491) +113 minutes to complete the import
-Errors: none
++Errors: none

 How I score it: